harmonwood/capacitor-video-player/docs/Jean_Pierre_Queau.md

+# Special Note from the Founder Jean Pierre Quéau
 <!-- Note from the Owner - Start -->
 <p align="center" style="font-size:50px;color:red"><strong>Note from the Owner</strong></p>
 <!-- Note from the Owner - End -->